rodolfopaganini/ripio-assesment/readme.md

 ) b ON a.user_id = b.user_id AND (a.total_amount = b.min_amount OR a.total_amount = b.max_amount);
 ```

-### Second query: show the average total_amount for all transactions of each country?
+### Second query: show the average total_amount for all transactions of each country

 ```SQL
 SELECT AVG(total_amount) as avg_amount, b.country